AhmedB7B7/Gym-Tracker/README.md

 ## 📸 Demo

-Here is what the dashboard looks like:
+Here is what the dashboard and entry looks like:

 ![Dashboard](screenshots/dashboard.png)

-## 📸 Demo

-Here is what the entry looks like:

 ![Dashboard](screenshots/dashboard2.png)